Charli XCX As Ed Sheeran Will Give You Nightmares

 Advertisement

-On Tuesday, the "Boom Clap" singer shared a photo of herself as Sheeran on Twitter.
+On Tuesday, the "Boom Boom Clap" singer shared a photo of herself as Sheeran on Twitter.

 "Me as Sheeran, I'll explain later," she wrote on the social media platform.